SaiKrishnaMohan7/Playground/k8s/README.md

 - `CMD`: `spec.containers.args`
 - `ENTRPOINT`: `spec.containers.command`
 - `kubectl explain <resource or resource.field> --recursive | less`: to get the resource's details and identation right
-- k8s automatically mounts the default service account to the pod of an application
-- A service account is restructed to running basic queries against teh API server
-- You can choose to not auto mount the service account by settign `spec.automountServiceAccountToken=false`

 ## Taints and Tolerations